musicjoeyoung/MusicMemoryGame/README.md

 ## Honest Self-Assessment:

 With a newborn at home and far less time to work on this than I would have preferred, I'm happy with what came out.
-I think this can be a good and fun idea, so I will continue to bring it to full realization by implementing different functionality so that it may leave more clearly in the "game" genre as well as cleaner and more succinct code.
+I think this can be a good and fun idea, so I will continue to bring it to full realization by implementing different functionality so that it may live more clearly in the "game" genre as well as cleaner and more succinct code.
 Thank you for the challenge, Mintbean!